rybaier/rybaier/README.md

 ##  Personal Projects

 - An Evacuation Assistance App to help individuals, families and friends reduce the stress and have a plan when the need to evacuate their home arises.
-The idea stemmed from a capstone project of mine and it has been tredesigned and is being rebuilt from the ground up with small dev team privately.
+The idea stemmed from a capstone project of mine; which has been redesigned and is being rebuilt from the ground up with small dev team privately.

 ### Game Development
 - I most recently started taking a course focused on the Unreal Engine 5 with hopes to break into the game develpoment world currently working with Blueprint and working towards C++